metal3d/katenary/doc/docs/packages/generator.md

 import "katenary/generator"
 ```

-The generator package generates kubernetes objects from a "compose" file and transforms them into a helm chart.
+Package generator generates kubernetes objects from a "compose" file and transforms them into a helm chart.

 The generator package is the core of katenary.
 It is responsible for generating kubernetes objects from a compose file and transforming them into a helm chart.
 Conversion manipulates Yaml representation of kubernetes object to add conditions, labels, annotations, etc. to the objects.
 It also create the values to be set to the values.yaml file.